How to stay safe online during Christmas

 Essential tips for staying safe online at Christmas

-Shop on reputable websites
+Shop on secure websites

 Use strong and unique passwords

-Ensure your passwords are complex and unique for each account.
+Make sure your passwords are complex and unique for each account.
 A password manager can help you keep track of them securely.

-Enable two-factor authentication (2FA)
+Turn on two-factor authentication (2FA)

-Add an extra layer of security to your accounts by enabling 2FA.
-This means that a second form of verification, such as a code sent to your phone, is added to make it harder for cybercriminals to gain access.
+This adds a second form of verification, like a code sent to your phone or email.
+It means it’s harder for cybercriminals to get access.

 Update your devices